LavaMoat/ipfs-registry/README.md

 The body should be a UTF-8 encoded string of the reason why the version was yanked; it may be the empty string.

-If the version is already yanked a 409 CONFLICT response is returned.

 #### Query

 * `id`: Package identifier.